 |Lesson 1.12-||Special Rules for Disaster Areas|

 Casualties, Disasters & Thefts CPE Training Course Overview

-We offer two types of courses – Standard and CPE (Continuing Professional Education).
-The Standard training course includes all video lessons and the instructor’s course transcript.
-The CPE edition includes the same training curriculum, plus a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission and a course certificate of completion.
+Course includes all video lessons and the instructor’s course transcript, a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission, and a course certificate of completion.
 The Casualties, Disasters & Thefts CPE training course qualifies for continuing education credit for CPAs (Certified Public Accountants) in certain states, Enrolled Agents (EAs) and Other Tax Return Preparers (OTRPs) nation-wide.